Average Car Insurance In Newfoundland and Labrador

 Is Auto Insurance Privately Owned in Newfoundland and Labrador?

 In Newfoundland and Labrador, insurance is sold by private insurance companies.
 This essentially allows insurance companies to compete for your business by offering policies at discounted rates.
 This is a great thing for you as it means you will be able to get a cheaper auto insurance policy.

 What is the licensing program in Newfoundland and Labrador?

-The licensing program in Newfoundland and Labrador is a graduated licensing program.
+The licensing program in Newfoundland and Labrador is a graduate licensing program.
 The program allows new drivers to first obtain a learner’s permit after completing a written test.
 Once the written test is completed and passed, the driver is allowed to drive with another insured driver.
 After a period of time lasting between 8-12 months, the driver may go for their next test.
 This test is a road test that allows a driver to be able to advance to a level 2 class license.
 Once you have spent 12 months as a level two class driver, you can take a road test to get your full license.